pippinbarr/cart253-2020/topics/object-oriented-programming/polymorphism.md

 So, that's **polymorphism**!

-In a nutshell, we can use a **superclass**' methods and properties with its **subclasses** and this will often allow us to write more efficient programs.
+In a nutshell, we can use a **superclass**' methods and properties when working with its **subclasses** and this will often allow us to write more efficient programs.

 It tends to be particularly useful in simulations, where we often want to work with groups of objects that share methods and properties from a superclass.